winitzki/scall/tutorial/programming_dhall.md

 Two `Foldable` instances give us two `toList` functions (having types `F a b → List a` and `F a b → List b`).
 Those functions allow us to extract two lists (of types `List a` and `List Natural`) from a value of type `F a Natural`.
-With that, it is straightforward to perform the computations required for `sizeF` and `depthF`.
+With that, it is straightforward to translate the special code for the computations in `sizeFTree` and `depthFTree` into a generic versions that work with all pattern bifunctors `F`.
 The code is:

 ```dhall